 Joe’s Stone Crab

-The project memorialized a 100 year milestone by documenting the staff and the culture behind the scenes.
-This work shifted the focus from the restaurant's famous long wait times to the people who have maintained the institution's standards for decades.
+• The work effectively memorialized the 100-year milestone by highlighting the staff and culture behind the scenes, creating a record of the people who maintained the restaurant’s high standards for decades.

 Project Scope